HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_cards.md

   - The **Railsbank Debit Card** solution allows our customers to issue **Mastercard Debit Cards** against Railsbank ledgers with just a few easy API calls, exercising the **Issue Cards** cabability.
   - Cards can be both virtual and physical, and - quite uniquely - a virtual card can be transformed into a physical card while retaining it's **card number (PAN)**.
   - The card design can also be customised to your taste.
-  - Due to the limits of **playLive** and the beauty of the innovation, this cabalility is only available for customers with a **Live API Key**.
+  - Due to the limits of **PlayLive** and the beauty of the innovation, this cabalility is only available for customers with a **Live API Key**.
   - Customers with a **Live API Key** must have also purchased the `Railsbank-Debit-Card-1` partner product.
   - This can easily be done by contacting [support](mailto:support@railsbank.com).